TheCrazyMaffin/ButtonBox/README.md

 3. Open the link from step 1 in the browser of the device and select the ButtonBox you want to open.
 4. Press the "Go fullscreen" button to use the ButtonBox.
 5. Go into the Keybind settings of the application you want to use the ButtonBox with and assign the fitting buttons (When prompted to assign a Input press the button on the ButtonBox). **You need to do this for all the buttons**

+For the best experience set your ButtonBox device to not go to sleep.

 ## Contribution
 Please refer to the README in `/templates` if you want to make your own ButtonBox layout. **It's super easy, I promise**